Hastings-on-Hudson, New York: Pre-1920

 Around 1650, a Dutch carpenter, named Frederick Philipse, arrived in New Amsterdam.
 In 1682, Philipse traded with the Native Americans for the area that is now Dobbs Ferry and Hastings-on-Hudson.
 In 1693, the English Crown granted Philipse the Manor of Philipsburg, which included what is now Hastings-on-Hudson.
 After dividing the area into four nearly equal-sized farms, the Philipses leased them to Dutch, English and French Huguenot settlers.

 During the American Revolution, what is now Hastings-on-Hudson, lay between the lines of the warring forces and was declared neutral territory.
 In reality, the area became a no-man's land and was raided repeatedly by both sides.
 The minor Revolutionary War skirmish known as the Battle of Edgar's Lane was fought in Hastings.
 Following the Revolution, the Philipses, who had been loyal to George III, saw their vast lands confiscated and sold by the newly established American state.
 In 1785, the four farms comprising today's Hastings-on-Hudson were bought by James DeClark, Jacobus Dyckman, George Fisher, and tavern keeper Peter Post.

 Around the same time, Westchester County, which had been established as one of the 10 original counties in New York, was divided into towns, and the area that is now Hastings-on-Hudson became part of the town of Greenburgh.
 The village was incorporated in 1879 and its name changed from Hastings-Upon-Hudson to Hastings-on-Hudson.

 Stone quarrying was the earliest industry in Hastings-on-Hudson.
 From 1865 to 1871, hundreds of Scottish and Irish laborers blasted huge quantities of dolomitic marble from a white Westchester marble quarry.
 An inclined railroad carried the marble down to the quarry wharf where it was dressed by skilled stonecutters and loaded onto ships bound for cities like New York and Charleston, South Carolina.

 By the 1880s, Hastings Pavement was producing hexagonal paving blocks which were used extensively in Central Park and Prospect Park in Brooklyn.
 Between 1895 and 1900, Hastings Pavement produced 10 million such blocks and shipped them throughout the United States and to cities in Canada, Brazil and England.
 By 1891, the National Conduit and Cable Company had established an operation on the waterfront producing cables for utility companies here and abroad.
 In 1912, labor strife between striking workers and their employer, the National Cable and Conduit Company, left two striking workers and two bystanders dead.
 Similar labor unrest occurred in 1916, whereby the Village was put under house arrest.

 During World War I, 200 National Guardsmen were stationed in Hastings-on-Hudson because of the security interests of the National Conduit plant and a chemical plant opened by Frederick G. Zinsser that produced a wood alcohol called Hastings Spirits.

-The plant was important because in 1915 it took orders from the UK to produce .303 ammunition but they couldn't pump up the production, so the contract were cancelled in late 1916.
+The plant was important because in 1915 it took orders from the UK to produce .303 ammunition but they could not pump up the production, so the contract were cancelled in late 1916.
 In 1917 it produced .30-06 ammo for the US Navy and Army.